Terence Eden. He has a beard and is smiling.

 On Swearing and UX Antipaterns

 For the last few months, I've been curating a Tumblr of a very specific annoyance.
 I'll let Aral Balkan take credit for inspiring me.
-Any modal message—full-screen or alert—that interrupts user flow to ask them to download your app suffers from #doorslam #ux antipattern. — Aral Balkan (@aral) May 20, 2012 First, a quick definition: […]
+Any modal message—full-screen or alert—that interrupts user flow to ask them to download your app suffers from #doorslam #ux antipattern. @aral First, a quick definition: In software engineering, an anti-pattern (or antipattern) is a pattern used in social or b…

 Guide to Using the Nook STR / Glow Without a B&N Account (Pictures!)